FravBox/YagCCs/Tag System Channel/readme.md

 - If you want to use any of the other admin functions, read the admin message for instructions on how to use that function.
 - If you create some tags and then later decide to migrate your old tags, this is doable.
 However, you should migrate as soon as possible because if any error should happen, the most likely outcome will be needing to use the "delete all" function, which will delete the tags you created before migration.

+# Extras
+in the `/extras/` folder are some extra companion commands, totally optional.
+Currently the only thing in there is `change tag author.yag` (which does what it implies) but I imagine I will end up adding more eventually.

 # Final Notes
 - If you have problems, you can ping me in the YAGPDB support server: `@standardquip` or create an issue here on github